mahadyRayhan/AppImage-linux-executable/README.md

 If you still have some permission error you may execute this command.
 > sudo chmod 666 /var/run/docker.sock

+### QT
+As this AppImage use QT, so you have to install QT in your system.
+To install qt, execute the following commands.
+> sudo apt-get install build-essential
+> sudo apt-get install qtcreator
+> sudo apt-get install qt5-default

 For my example I use CMake.
 So you need to install CMake also.
 You also need git to pull the code from GitHub.
 To do that, you can execute the following command.

 > sudo apt-get install git cmake